AlexGitH/react-ts-webpack-lint-husky-setup/README.md

 ### Add and configure eslint

-Install eslint and relatec packages.
+Install eslint and related packages.

 >NOTE: `eslint` should be installed with all eslint plugins to resolve conflicts properly.